FrancisCrickInstitute/spatial-omics-registration/README.md

 The input directory should be the location of the images to be cropped.
 In the case of the Visum platform, this will be the `Tiffs` directory.
 You can specify the output as whatever you like - this is where the cropped images will be saved.

 ## Step 2: Register Images

+Open the `Batch_Registration.ijm` script in FIJI and run it.
+Again, you will be asked to specify an input and an output directory.
+The input directory should be the output from Step 1 above.
+You can specify the output as whatever you like - this is where the registered images will be saved.
+The registration is achieved using the FIJI plugin [BUnwarpJ](https://imagej.net/plugins/bunwarpj/).

 ## Step 3: Convert Transforms
 ## Step 4: Apply Transforms to Spatial Coordinates